 Following are the examples:

-Q12.
-Why is food security essential?
-How food security is affected during disaster?
+Q18: Why is food security essential?
+How is food security affected during a disaster?
 [CBSE 2010]

 Need for food security: The poorest section of the society might be food-insecure most of the time, while persons above poverty lines might also be food insecure when the country faces a national disaster.
 Due to natural calamity, say drought, total production of foodgrain decreases.
 It creates a shortage of food in affected areas.
 Due to shortage of food, the prices go up.
 At higher prices, some people cannot buy food.
 So food security is essential.